History of Dawn Staley in Timeline

 2001: WNBA All-Star Selection

-In 2001, Dawn Staley received her first of six consecutive WNBA All-Star selections as a member of the Charlotte Sting.
+In 2001, Dawn Staley received the first of six consecutive WNBA All-Star selections as a member of the Charlotte Sting.

 2002: World Championships Gold Medal

-In 2002, Dawn Staley's Temple team won the Atlantic 10 tournament, qualifying for the NCAA tournament.
+In 2002, Dawn Staley's Temple Owls won the Atlantic 10 tournament, qualifying for the NCAA tournament.

 In 2002, Lisa Leslie led the USA team in scoring at the World Championships.

-During the 2004-05 season, Dawn Staley's Owls went 28-4, including a perfect 19-0 against Atlantic 10 opponents, but lost in the second round of the NCAA Tournament to Rutgers University.
-Staley also reached the 100-win plateau in the A-10 semifinals vs Xavier University, becoming the fastest coach in women's basketball to achieve that feat.
+During the 2004-05 season, Staley's Owls went 28-4, including a perfect 19-0 against Atlantic 10 opponents, but lost in the second round of the NCAA Tournament to Rutgers University.

-In 2004, Dawn Staley won a third gold medal with Team USA at the Athens Olympics and was named the 2004 USA Basketball Female Athlete Of The Year, also serving as the flag bearer for the United States during the opening ceremony.
+In 2004, Dawn Staley won her third Olympic gold medal with Team USA in Athens and was subsequently named the 2004 USA Basketball Female Athlete Of The Year.
+She also carried the flag of the United States during the parade of nations at the opening ceremony.

-In 2004, Dawn Staley won another gold medal at the Olympic Games as a player for the United States women's national basketball team.
+In 2004, Dawn Staley won her third gold medal at the Olympic Games.

-In 2004, Dawn Staley's Temple team won the Atlantic 10 tournament for another year, qualifying for the NCAA tournament.
+In 2004, Dawn Staley's Temple Owls won the Atlantic 10 tournament to qualify for the NCAA tournament.

 In 2004, Lisa Leslie led the USA team in scoring at the Olympics.